wa6pzb/JS8-Undirected-NETs/README.md

 To remove the need of a Net Control Station (NCS) and to create an undirected NET, we establish a NET with a duration of say 60 minutes, and divide it into 2 parts (rounds), each with 6 time slots for a total of 12 (See Time offset Table below).
 Each time slot is 5 minutes long.
 Participants of the NET transmit on random time slots.
 These transmit time slots are determined by a random number generator (e.g. dice rolls) before the NET begins.

+APRS uses the concept of a “net cycle time”.
+This is the time within which a user should be able to hear (at least once) all stations within range, to obtain a more or less complete picture of activity.
+The net cycle time will vary according to local conditions and with the number of digipeaters through which APRS data travels

 The first 6 time slots are the check-in period and the last 6 slots are the conclusion round.
 This method can be adjusted for various kinds of NETs and this two round system is used in the [Waldo NET](./waldo_net.md).